-Becky Xilu Li is a Senior Associate in Rocky Mountain Institute’s Electricity Practice.
+Becky Xilu Li is a Manager in Rocky Mountain Institute’s Carbon-Free Electricity Practice.
 Her work focuses on technical-economic analysis of alternative rate design and distributed energy resources in both US and international markets.
 She joined RMI in June 2015.

 Prior to RMI, Becky was in the master program at Goldman School of Public Policy, UC Berkeley.
 During her time in school, she also served as policy and business consultant in several projects.
 In a project with Sonoma County Water Agency, she helped design behavioral energy efficiency program for Community Choice Aggregation (CCA).
 She also had experience in business strategic plan of clean technology.
 She worked with SunPower to develop their potential market strategy roadmap, and conducted market research and interviews for an ARPA-E funded cleantech research team to design business plan for commercialization.
 Most recently she worked at the Grid Integration Group in Lawrence Berkeley National Lab (LBNL) on a consulting project for California Public Utilities Commission (CPUC) to help them assess the technical, economic and market potential of Demand Response (DR) in California in the next 10 years.